warc0s/sh/README.md

 - Go to your terminal/ssh sesion and write: wget *url*
 - Give permissions to execute it: chmod +x script.sh
 - Execute it: script.sh

+## Actual Scripts:
+- Benchmack: YABS benchmark, useful to see performance of pc/vps